Molnix888/obj-props-dynamic-setter/README.md

 ## Download

-The latest release of ObjPropsDynamicSetter is available on [NuGet](https://www.nuget.org/packages/ObjPropsDynamicSetter/) or can be downloaded from [GitHub](https://github.com/Molnix888/obj-props-dynamic-setter/packages).
+The latest release is available on [NuGet](https://www.nuget.org/packages/ObjPropsDynamicSetter/) and on [GitHub](https://github.com/Molnix888/obj-props-dynamic-setter/packages).